HKTDC And HKSTP Will Stage Hong Kong Tech Pavilions At GITEX Global 2025 In Dubai

-The Hong Kong Trade Development Council (HKTDC) will join hands with the Hong Kong Science and Technology Parks Corporation (HKSTP) to stage two pavilions at GITEX Global 2025 , a prominent tech exhibition, from 13 to 17 October in Dubai.
+Dubai, MENA - October 10, 2025 - The Hong Kong Trade Development Council (HKTDC) will join hands with the Hong Kong Science and Technology Parks Corporation (HKSTP) to stage two pavilions at GITEX Global 2025, a prominent tech exhibition, from 13 to 17 October in Dubai.

 Aside from featuring 22 exhibitors showcasing the latest products and solutions in AI and robotics, IoT and greentech, the event will also include pitching sessions and a networking dinner to help the industry explore business opportunities in the rapidly growing Middle East market, while highlighting Hong Kong's innovation and technology (I&T) enterprises and its unique advantages as an international I&T hub.